 Our Triton and SaiSai radishes are right on schedule.

 Notice how the root hairs have disappeared (entered into the soil?).
-The SaiSai radish photo is taken about 2-hours after they were placed under the lights.
+The SaiSai radish photo was taken about 2-hours after they were placed under the lights.

-It doesn't take long for the plants to start producing chlorophyll and turning the leaves green.
+The plants don’t take long to start producing chlorophyll and turning the leaves green.